byllc/katas/osx/terminal.md

 #### OSX Terminal

-This Kata can be run in the MaxOS terminal and many of the commands also work in editors like Atom.io
+This Kata can be run in the MacOS terminal and many of the commands also work in editors like Atom.io

 Moving:
   * Option/Alt + Left/Right: Move one word left or Right